 Membership Rewards points can be redeemed directly for merchandise, travel reservations, or gift cards, and you will receive about one cent in value per point redeemed.
 But these reward points are the most valuable when transferred to airline miles.
 The program offers 17 different airline transfer partners including Air Canada, British Airways, JetBlue, Hawaiian Airlines, and Virgin America.

 Other benefits include extended warranty coverage, a purchase-protection program, and a return-protection policy.
 New cardholders can earn 10,000 bonus points after spending $1,000 on their card within three months of the account opening.
-New accounts also receive a 12-month 0% introductory APR on both new purchases and balance transfers, with a 3% balance transfer fee.

 The Barclaycard Ring™ Mastercard® has no annual fee and is an innovative departure from just about everything you know about credit cards.
 This card features a community of customers that interact with each other and Barclaycard’s current community manager.
 (I’ve spoken with its current manager, Jen H., so I can assure you she’s a real person that all cardholders can communicate with online.)

 The Barclaycard Ring community engages in online discussions about the credit card itself, and tracks the financial performance of the card, including the Giveback program that uses the card’s profits for customer rewards or for donations to charity.
 The online community even works to influence the terms of the card by generating new ideas and voting on whether or not to adopt them.